 The BS in Psychology requires a total of 60 credit hours.
 Students must complete 17 courses, with most courses consisting of three (3) credits.

-**These smaller courses (no more than 42 students per class), focus on a specialized topic and typically involve a writing component.
-Students may choose their electives from any area of psychology, and the courses must be taken at the University at Buffalo.
+*These smaller courses (no more than 42 students per class), focus on a specialized topic and typically involve a writing component.
+These courses must be taken at the University at Buffalo.

 At least three upper-level classes (300- or 400-level) must be taken at the University at Buffalo.